 Angel I. Salinas is a Chicano screenwriter and director from the city of Bell in Southeast Los Angeles.
 Salinas graduated from the California State University of Northridge with a BA in Media Theory and Criticism.

-Salinas has been supported by institutes like William Morris Endeavor, Wise Entertainment, Rideback, and MACRO.
+Salinas has been supported by institutes like William Morris Endeavor, Wise Entertainment, Sonoro, and MACRO.
 In 2017 Salinas was accepted into the Mitú / Delta Aeromexico Accelerator Program, where he wrote and directed a short film titled, “American Weekend,” and was published on digital media company Mitú’s Facebook page.
-Salinas also directs music videos, often working with bands from his hometown of SELA like “The Altons.”
-In 2020 Angel was a recipient of the NALIP Emerging Content Creators Scholarship.
+In 2018 he was part of the inaugural class of the Evolve Entertainment Fund.
+In 2020 he was a recipient of the NALIP Emerging Content Creators Scholarship.

 Salinas’ work often deals with how we navigate our relationships with the people in our lives-- all told through his unique Chicano perspective.
-In 2020 Salinas, along with fellow Latinx filmmakers Chris Carmona, Jazmin Aguilar, and Sarah Neal Avilés, formed a film collective called Nuevo Hollywood for the purposes of discussing issues within the film industry regarding Latinx films and filmmakers, as well as create a space that supports and uplifts new and progressive ideas for the future of film and television.
+In 2020 he formed a film collective called Nuevo Hollywood for the purposes of discussing issues within the film industry regarding Latinx films and filmmakers, as well as creating a space that supports and uplifts new and progressive ideas for the future of film and television.